rohithegde/rohithegde.github.com/_posts/2015-06-28-soft-vs-hard-delete.md

 ### Application Performance

 - **Speed**
-    - To support soft deletes, ALL select queries need to have a condition ‘WHERE delete_flag = 0’.
+    - To support soft deletes, ALL select queries need to have a condition "WHERE deleted_flag = '0'".
     - In situations where JOINs are involved there will be multiple such conditions.
     - Select queries with lesser conditions are faster than those with conditions.
     - **Advantage : Hard Delete**
 - **Size**
-    - To support faster soft deletes, we need to have an index for every delete_flag in EVERY table
+    - To support faster soft deletes, we need to have an index for every deleted_flag in EVERY table
     - Additionally the table size keeps increasing since the table has ‘soft deleted’ data + active data.
     - Queries can get slower as table size increases.
     - **Advantage : Hard Delete**